didemolcer/information-quality-assessment/README.md

 <h3>code/</h3>

-The code/ directory contains an
+The code/ directory contains three code documents:

+1. Textual features.py: to calculate textual features of websites; need .txt and .html files of websites.

+2. Construct percentage of terms.py: to calculate the percentage of the terms as a quantization technique; need query files which are stored in <code>data/query/</code>.
+First, how many of the terms in the query appeared in the document was calculated.
+Then, this number was normalized by dividing it by the total number of words in the query.

+3. loocv elastic result.R: to get results of classification; need textual and content-based features that are stored in <code>data/</code>

 <h3>data/</h3>

-<p style="text-align: justify;">"The original text of websites cannot be given for copyright.
+<p style="text-align: justify;">The original text of websites cannot be given for copyright.
 Also, as these websites were collected between June 2016 and August 2016, their content may have changed when viewed up to date.
-Therefore the description of all features is given in" <code>documents/</code>" and in the" <code>code/</code>" how they are generated is given.
-Also, the name of websites and their quality scores are given(websites scores.csv)"</p>
+Therefore the description of all features is given in <code>documents/</code> and in the <code>code/</code> how they are generated is given.
+Also, the name of websites and their quality scores are given(websites scores.csv)</p>

 It contains all textual features used for this study (textual features.csv).

-Used query files are seved in" <code>data/query</code>" subdirectory and content vectorization are saved in" <code>data/content vectorization</code>" subdirectory.
+In addition, used query files are saved in <code>data/query</code> subdirectory and content vectorization are saved in <code>data/content vectorization</code> subdirectory.
+There are 9 files for each because each feature set was constructed to include the top 70 to 630 terms, with an increment of 70.